metaplex-foundation/aura/consistency_check/README.md

 ### Check consistency

-This command will select all the JSON links from the Postgre with status success and check if that files really are in RocksDB.
-Links of all the missed files will be dumped into csv file.
+This command will select all the JSON links from PostgreSQL with a status of success and check if those files are really in RocksDB.
+Links to all the missed files will be dumped into a CSV file.

 Launch command: